tobixen/thrash-protect/README.rst

    having to do a power cycling, and maybe better than having apache killed completely by the OOM-killer.

+All this said, in some use-case scenarioes, killing processes may still be better than suspending them.
+If you do want to depend on the OOM-killer for avoiding thrashing incidents, then I'd suggest to have a look at [oomd](https://facebookincubator.github.io/oomd/)

 Other thoughts
 --------------